18 Things Every 18-Year-Old Should Know How to Do

 If you’re living on your own, you’re going to have bills to pay or at least groceries to buy if you live in a dorm or you’re lucky enough to have parents who are still helping you out.
-You might think you’re living the dream by surviving off of midnight Taco Bell runs and double-shot frappuccinos, but you’ll soon learn that your shiny new bank account isn’t a bottomless pot of gold.
-Think about what happens when you blew all your money on coffee and quesadillas and have nothing left to pay for deodorant and toothpaste?
+You might think you’re living the dream by surviving off of midnight Taco Bell runs and double-shot frappuccinos.
+However, you’ll soon learn that your shiny new bank account isn’t a bottomless pot of gold.
+Think about what happens when you blow all your money on coffee and quesadillas and have nothing left to pay for deodorant and toothpaste.
 Or worse, your electricity bill?

-I know this word is cringey, but you’re going to have to make a budget.
+I know this word is cringe, but you’re going to have to make a budget.
 And stick to it.
-You don’t want to be the person who’s constantly borrowing money from your friends or parents because you can’t get your shit together enough to make ends meet.
+You don’t want to be the person who’s constantly borrowing money.
+Your friends and parents will get tired of that really quickly.
+Get your shit together enough to make ends meet.

 8. Ask for Help

 This is a lesson that I struggled to learn because (shocker) I was a bit of a know-it-all at 18.
-I started counting down the days to be on my own when I was 15, so no way was I ever going to admit that I needed help.
-But what someone should have told me is: Yes, you’re a legal adult now, but that doesn’t mean that you’re automatically expected to know everything.
+I started counting down the days to being on my own when I was 15.
+No way was I ever going to admit that I needed help.
+But what someone should have told me is: Yes, you’re a legal adult now.
+But that doesn’t mean that you’re automatically expected to know everything.
 You don’t want to continually fall flat on your face because you refuse to ask for help from anyone, ever.
 If you’re lucky, you’ve got dozens of “real” adults who you can turn to for everything from “How do you cook chicken?” to “What’s a W-2 and what am I supposed to do with it?”
-Take advantage of the resources and wisdom provided to you by others failures, that way you’ll never have to learn the hard way.
+Take advantage of the resources and wisdom provided to you by others’ failures.
+That way, you’ll never have to learn the hard way.

 9. Google Something